Hear AI for your business |

 The Honest Answer First

-So can a custom CRM, a hand-built email system, or a bespoke analytics dashboard.
+A Twilio plus LLM voice stack can do almost everything Help Genie does.
+So can a custom CRM, a hand-built email platform, or a bespoke analytics dashboard.
 The question was never “can we build it?”
-The question is whether building it is the right use of six to twelve weeks of engineering time, followed by ongoing maintenance that doesn’t have an end date.
+The question is whether building it is the right use of six to twelve weeks of engineering time, followed by maintenance that has no end date.

-What Each Option Actually Is
+How Each Option Actually Works

 Help Genie is a voice AI platform.
 You upload your knowledge base, customize your genie’s voice and personality, and go live across web, phone, and QR channels.
 No developers required.
 Three steps, one afternoon.